 - Report on Antimicrobial Use and Resistance in Humans in 2010

 The commentaries contain quarterly epidemiological data by NHS board and nationally for Scotland jointly for:

 - Clostridioides difficile infection

 Read the latest commentary on quarterly epidemiological data in Scotland:

-- Quarterly epidemiological data on Clostridioides difficile infection, Escherichia coli bacteraemia, Staphylococcus aureus bacteraemia and Surgical Site Infection in Scotland.
-October to December (Q4) 2018 02 Apr 2019
+- Quarterly epidemiological data on Clostridioides difficile infection, Escherichia coli bacteraemia, Staphylococcus aureus bacteraemia and Surgical Site Infection in Scotland April to June 2021 (Q2) 2021 05 Oct 2021

 Protocol for the Scottish Surveillance Programme for Clostridioides difficile infection: user manual

 Mandatory surveillance for CDI currently includes all patients aged 15 and above in all healthcare settings who have diarrhoea that's not caused by something else.